Regional television in Australia: Seven and Ten take over regional stations

-On 1 November 2021, Seven West Media announced that it will acquire all the shares and subsidiaries of Prime Media.
+On 1 November 2021, Seven West Media announced that it would acquire all the shares and subsidiaries of Prime Media.
 Prior to this, Seven's previous attempt in 2019 was blocked by shareholders Antony Catalano, co-owner of Australian Community Media, and Bruce Gordon, owner of competitor WIN Corporation.
 Both felt that Seven's offer of $60 million for the company was too low.
 Seven announced at the time that local news production would continue.
 The majority of Prime's shareholders voted in favour of the deal on 23 December, and the takeover was completed on 31 December.